nalo26/Discord-ProgramCompiler/README.md

 A bot to compile and execute program sending through discord.
 **This bot was created for a private challenge.
 You might edit it if you want to use it.**

-The bot only allows Python, Java, NodeJS, C and C++ languages.
+The bot allows Python, Java, NodeJS, C, C++, C#, F# and Rust languages.
 If you want more, request it to me!

 **The input is through __standard input__ (*stdin*), and not through args**!